winkom-unram/SI-Inventaris-winkom/README.md

-# SI-Inventari-Kantor
+# SI-Inventari-Lab
-Sistem Informasi Inventaris Kantor Cv.
-LrSoft
+Sistem Informasi Inventaris Laboratorium

+technologies are used:
+Bootstrap, XAMPP.